8 Healthy Pregnancy Snacks Perfect for You and Baby

 - Bake 20 to 25 minutes until cooked through, stirring once halfway through.

 Smoothies you buy at your local store are often high in sugar and low in fruit.
-Whip up your own at home using nonfat Greek yogurt and your choice of fruit and you’ll get a healthy serving of protein, calcium, and other important nutrients.
+Whip up your own at home using nonfat Greek yogurt and your choice of fruit, and you’ll get a healthy serving of protein, calcium, and other essential nutrients.
 Frozen fruit will give your smoothie a thicker texture, so use fresh fruit if you like a thinner consistency.
 And don’t go overboard on the juice.
 The calories and sugar in juice — even 100 percent fruit juice — can add up quickly.

 Portable and high in protein, hard-cooked eggs are a great snack when you’re on the go.
 If you’re an egg white-only type of gal, now’s the time to eat that yolk.
 While the white is high in protein, the yolk is full of valuable nutrients, including choline, which plays a role in fetal brain and nervous system development, and folate, which helps prevent neural tube defects.
-Cook up a batch of eggs once a week so you can easily grab one when time is short.
+Cook up a batch of eggs once a week so you can quickly grab one when time is short.

 Dark Chocolate & Almonds